michalspano/.py/README.md

 > Yes, I didn't know about `git` back then.
 Using nested folder worked just
 > fine for a 14-year-old me.

+### What's inside?

+- `cool-programs`: miscellaneous programs and scripts that I find interesting through the time.
+- `intro-to-python`: a collection of simple programs and scripts for beginners focused on fundamental concepts of programming.
+- `playground`: a 'sandbox' for testing new ideas and prototyping possible solutions to problems.

 ## My Story With `Python`

 The first time I encountered a `Python` program was approximately in 2017.
 I